-COURSE DATA: CREDITS: 4 • LECTURE: 4 • LAB: 0 • REPEAT: 0 PREREQUISITE: COMM 090, RDG 120 or concurrent enrollment or consent of instructor
+COURSE DATA: CREDITS: 4 • LECTURE: 4 • LAB: 0 • REPEAT: 0 PREREQUISITE: Placement into RDG 083 or higher, or completion of RDG 082

 An introduction to the profession including: salon conduct, ethics, client consultation, decontamination and safety.
 Students will understand anatomy and physiology of the skin and nails.
 Students will also learn the diseases and disorders of the skin and nails.